The Bankrate promise

 Scholarships also cannot discriminate on the basis of ethnicity or gender.
 However, there are ways to direct the scholarship to a specific area if the donor is so inclined.
-Since men outnumber women in engineering, the scholarship could be earmarked for underrepresented students in engineering, with a preference toward female candidates.
+For example, scholarships can be tailored to underrepresented students in specific fields of study, like women in STEM programs.

 How much will you give and for how long?

 The minimum amount of an endowed scholarship varies based on the university, as will the required number of years before it has to be fully funded.
 Once endowed, scholarships can be added to while you’re alive or through a will or trust after you die.
 Cash is the most common way to fund an endowment, although you may be able to make an in-kind gift.

 The higher the endowment, the higher the amount that goes to students.
 A minimum scholarship endowment of $50,000 with a 4.7 percent return will provide nearly $2,500 per year.
 This could be distributed to one student or split between two.

 What are the tax benefits?

 As a general rule, if you make a cash gift while you’re alive, you can take a charitable deduction of up to 60 percent of your adjusted gross income (AGI) each year that you give.
 If your gift exceeds 60 percent of your AGI, you can roll over the difference to the following year for five years going forward.

 If, however, your gift is in some form other than cash, the tax consequences are different.
 For example, if you gift stock, you can deduct only 30 percent of your AGI.